For further details on any of our events please contact us at: firstname.lastname@example.org

 Saturday 6th December 2014, 12.00 noon from the Westgate Hall

-Join in our annual City Parade from Westgate Hall through our iconic city and enjoy the magical atmosphere; music, costumes and fun for all.
-More information to follow soon.
-For now see below for details and a video of last year’s wonderful parade and view pictures of the festivities here.
+Our annual City Parade went from Westgate Hall through our iconic city and we enjoyed the magical atmosphere; music, costumes and fun for all.
+Now see the video of the 2013 wonderful parade and view pictures of the festivities here.